googlefonts/fontra-docs/_reference/font-overview/panels/navigation.md

 Project specific glyph sets (activate one or many via checkboxes).

 This font's glyphs
-: shows **all glyphs** of the font project
+: Shows **all glyphs** of the font project

 <img height="30" src='{{ site.url }}/images/icons/plus.svg' />*
-: add a new glyph set to this specific font project
+: Add a new glyph set to this specific font project

 - - -